bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

 ## 3. Data-file formats

-*BioNMF-GPU* is able to work with matrices stored in a binary or text file.
+*NMF-mGPU* is able to work with matrices stored in a binary or text file.
 This section describes both file formats, which can be used for input or output data.

 Regardless of the format, the file must contain *non-negative* data only.
 Optionally, there can be column headers, and/or row labels, as well as a short description string (denoted as *"matrix name"*).
 Any of such three ***tag elements*** is independent of each other, and may or may not appear in the file.

-***Note:*** it is *not* allowed to have any column or row with *all* entries set to zero, there must be at least one *positive* value on each. *BioNMF-GPU* will try to detect and report it as invalid file format.
+***Note:*** it is *not* allowed to have any column or row with *all* entries set to zero, there must be at least one *positive* value on each. *NMF-mGPU* will try to detect and report it as invalid file format.

 Some examples of valid input files, in both formats, can be found in the `test/` folder.
 In addition, some utility programs (such as a text-binary file converter) are provided in order to make easier working with input and output files.
 Please, see section *6 "Utility programs"* for details.
 <!-- ALERT: TODO -->